Last updated on: 2020-11-05

 Yes.
 The Cloud Control Panel has a DNS menu for maintaining domain records for your Cloud Servers.
 For more information, see Create DNS records for Cloud Servers with the Control Panel.

 Because you are in control of everything on your server, there is no limit.

 The answer depends largely on your experience as a Systems Administrator for Linux or Windows Server.
 Our Linux servers are full Linux distributions with root-level access.
-Our Windows servers give you Administrator access, and are built with nothing but the default applications on installation.
-Cloud Servers are designed for customers who want to start from scratch and tune a system for their own purposes.
+Our Windows servers give you Administrator access, and we built them with nothing but the default applications on installation.
+We designed our Cloud Servers offering for customers who want to start from scratch and tune a system for their own purposes.